LukeSupan/LukeSupan.github.io/README.md

 # LukeSupan.github.io
-I'll be making this website alongside the things I learn in processes for object-oriented software development.

-This will be made using React once I complete the large project and a small personal test with it.
+This will be made using React once I complete the large project for POOSD and a small personal test with it.